$\ell$-adic GKZ hypergeometric sheaf and exponential sums: Deligne-Fourier Transformation and the GKZ Hypergeometric Sheaf

 By Lemma 1.1 we have $FT_\psi(\iota_{!}(\mathscr K_\chi[n]))\cong\mathrm{Hyp}_\psi(\chi)$ and $FT_\psi(\iota_{\tau!}(\mathscr K_{\chi_\tau}[\mathrm{dim}\, \tau]))\cong\mathrm{Hyp}_\psi(\chi_\tau)$.
 Our assertion follows. \end{proof}

 We are now ready to prove Theorem 0.4 (i)-(ii).

 \begin{proof}[Proof of Theorem 0.4 (i)-(ii)] (i) can be deduced from results in \cite{DL}.
 Let be a Laurent polynomial nondegenerate with respect to $\Delta$.
-Then by \cite[Proposition 0.1]{Fu}, we have As explained in \cite{Fu}, this result can be deduced \cite[Theorem 1.3]{DL}.
+Then by \cite[Proposition 0.1]{Fu}, we have As explained in \cite{Fu}, this result can be deduced from \cite[Theorem 1.3]{DL}. (\cite[Theorem 1.3]{DL} follows from from \cite[Theorem 2.7]{DL}, which is deduced from a theorem of Bernstein-Kushinirenko-Khovanskii over the complex field by using a comparison theorem and a specialization argument to reduce characteristic $p$ case to characteristic $0$ case.
+Using the method in \cite{K} and \cite[VII 7.3]{SGA5}, one can prove \cite[Theorem 2.7]{DL} directly without passing to characteristic $0$ case.)
 So we have Denote the $\bar k$-point $(a_1,\ldots, a_N)$ in $\mathbb A^N$ by $\mathbf a$.
-We have Hence This is true for any point geometric point $\mathbf a$ in $V$.
+We have Hence for any point geometric point $\mathbf a$ in $V$.
 So the rank of $\mathrm{Hyp}_\psi(\chi)$ is $(-1)^Nn_!\mathrm{vol}(\Delta)$.

 (ii) Let $K$ be a mixed complex.
 (Confer \cite[5.1.5]{BBD} for the definition of mixed complex).
 For any $i,w\in\mathbb Z$, let $^p\mathscr H^i(K)_w$ be the weight $w$ sub-quotient of the weight filtration for the $i$-th perverse cohomolgy sheaf $^p\mathscr H^i(K)$.
 Define